The San Onofre Plant & Decommissioning

 Meet Our Decommissioning Team

-- Doug Bauder, vice president of Decommissioning and chief nuclear officer, is responsible for overseeing all aspects of the decommissioning of the San Onofre Nuclear Generating Station.
-See bio
+- Doug Bauder, vice president of Decommissioning and Chief Nuclear Officer, is responsible for overseeing all aspects of the decommissioning of the San Onofre Nuclear Generating Station.

 - Manuel Camargo works on strategic planning and is SCE's liaison with the Community Engagement Panel.